joseph-a-levine/authoring/_older/september_2023.md

 Despite extreme exceptions such as the Pirahã, numbers are almost universal.
 But even then there is great variety.

-My favorite example I've come across is the Yupno of Papua New Guinea.{% sidenote "sorpis-id" "Sources here are [Wassman and Dasen 1994](https://doi.org/10.1177/0022022194251005) and Wassman 1991." %} My fascination with them is inherently a bit speculative.
+My favorite example is the Yupno of Papua New Guinea.{% sidenote "sorpis-id" "Sources here are [Wassman and Dasen 1994](https://doi.org/10.1177/0022022194251005) and Wassman 1991." %} My fascination with them is inherently a bit speculative.
 First, they were only studied ethnographically decades after the national government began providing language{% sidenote "tokp" "Tok Pisin." %} and mathematical schooling to the region.
+Only the oldest members of the are familiar with their counting system; children "usually know only the vernacular words for 1, 2, and 3; they usually count in Tok Pisin even when they use the vernacular."
 Second, the authors had only limited access to the Yupno community.
-My claim about the Yupno — which the authors imply, but do not make — is that their men count in base 33 and women count in base 30.
+My claim about the Yupno — which the authors imply, but do not state — is that their men count in base 33 and women count in base 30.

 The Yupno use a body-tally number system.
 This is similar to how most base-10 systems, what we're used to, came about: you start at one finger, and move to the next until you get to ten.
-But the Yupno made the observation that there are more body parts than just fingers.
+But the Yupno observe that there are more body parts than just fingers.
 Wassman provides this diagram:

 <br>